steveWang/writing/debugging.md

 weird lines about hardware faults that you don't really understand, but hey, you can just copy-paste those at a friendly network engineer who'll confirm that "yup, that line looks suspicious."

+Spurious correlations are, of course, very likely to trip you up, which is why it's important to look at history to make sure that this thing doesn't happen on a regular basis, even when your users aren't complaining.
+And sometimes you might see something that looks like it started about the right time, but the shape or the scale of the problem isn't anything close to big enough to explain the issues you're seeing.

+It's also important to think about causality when observing correlations.
+Why is this signal related to the problem you're seeing?
+Should it be a leading or lagging indicator?
+Does it have a common underlying cause?
+The granularity of your monitoring system's timestamps can end up mattering.

+At Google, there are at least two major timeseries monitoring systems; one of them would consistently seem to violate causality because of differences in how the two systems computed their timestamps.
+One system essentially truncated timestamps when aligned to the minute, whereas the other provided a backwards-looking view from the moment of collection.
+As such, we'd often see two signals that should be perfectly correlated consistently differ by a minute, always in the same direction.
+Understanding those low-level details (or at least reasoning about them, and convincing yourself you know what's going on) helps a lot with explaining weirdness that you see when comparing signals across data sources.

 ## Storytelling